grnet/kamaki/docs/developers/adding-commands.rst

     ...

-A list of CommandTree structures must exist in the module scope, with the name _commands, as shown above.
+A list of CommandTree structures must exist in the module scope, with the name *_commands*.
 Different CommandTree objects correspond to different command groups.

-Get command description
+Set command description
 -----------------------

 The description of each command is the first line of the class commend.
 The